Zeyad97/Connect-4-Game-C/README.md

-# Connect-4-Game-C
+# Connect 4 Game with AI

+This is a simple **Connect 4** game implemented in **C** with a basic AI.

+## How to Play
- This is a simple Connect 4 game built in C with basic AI.
-The goal is to get four of your pieces in a row before your opponent.
-You can play either against another player or the AI, which makes random moves.
-Features:  Play against another player or AI  Written in C  Simple console-based game
+The game is a two-player strategy game where the goal is to get four of your pieces in a row (horizontal, vertical, or diagonal).

+## AI
+The AI makes random moves and is designed for beginner-level play.

+## Instructions
+To play, run the `connect4.c` file in a C compiler.

+## Files
+- `connect4.c` - The main game logic and AI.
+- `README.md` - This file.